Overv/Open.GL/content/articles-en/context.md

 		glfwPollEvents();
 	}

 The only required functions in the loop are `glfwSwapBuffers` to swap the back buffer and front buffer after you've finished drawing and `glfwPollEvents` to retrieve window events.
-If you are making a fullscreen application, you should  handle ESC to easily return to the desktop.
+If you are making a fullscreen application, you should handle the escape key to easily return to the desktop.

 	if (glfwGetKey(window, GLFW_KEY_ESCAPE) == GLFW_PRESS)
 		glfwSetWindowShouldClose(window, GL_TRUE);